 About The AMVCC

-The Arizona Military Vehicle Collector's Club was formed in 1982 by enthusiasts that had been collecting military vehicles several years prior.
-The club is a collection veteran and civilian owned military vehicles, remembering historic transportation from World War Two through Desert Storm.
+The Arizona Military Vehicle Collector's Club (AMVCC) was formed in 1982 by enthusiasts that had been collecting military vehicles for several years prior.
+The club is a collection of veteran and civilian owned military vehicles, remembering historic transportation from World War One through Desert Storm and beyond.
 Jeeps, mutts, mules, deuce-and-a-halfs, prime movers, troop carriers, half tracks, command posts, and heavy wreckers.
-The club members locate, restore and drive privately owned, original military vehicles to keep history alive and real.
-To honor those who served and fought from these vehicles.
-To keep these mechanical memories rolling for the public see, feel and hear- what came before.The club displays in parades, veteran's services, car shows and charities.
-The club also supports local youth groups, seniors and outdoor enthusiasts.
-Hosting camp outs, trail rides, and interesting conversation along the highway.
+The club members locate, restore and drive privately-owned, original military vehicles to keep history alive and to honor those who served and fought from these vehicles.
+To keep these mechanical memories rolling for the public to see, feel and hear what came before, the club displays in parades, veteran's services, car shows and for charities.
+The club also supports local youth groups, seniors and outdoor enthusiasts, hosting camp outs, trail rides, and enjoying interesting conversation along the highway.